Cougs Online Toolkit

 Do it Yourself Options – These options can be done by you directly from your office phone.

 - Forward All Calls to Voicemail: Access your voicemail account and select option 4 for setup.
 Then option 1 for greetings and option 2 for alternate greeting.
-Record your out of office greeting and all calls will hear this greeting and be sent directly to voicemail.
+Record your out-of-office greeting and all calls will hear this greeting and be sent directly to voicemail.
 The next time you access voicemail it will ask if you want to keep or end your alternate greeting.

 - Forward All Calls to a different number: Select the Forward All button on your phone and enter the number you wish all calls forwarded to.
 All non-WSU numbers must begin with a 7 and long-distance numbers must begin with 71.
 The forwarded number will display to callers.
-Cannot be used on ACD line.
+Cannot be used on the ACD line.

-Requested Options – These options must be requested by authorized individuals within your work area, as they required configuration change be done in the telephone system.
+Requested Options – These options must be requested by authorized individuals within your work area, as they required configuration change to be done in the telephone system.

-- ReachMe Anywhere (RMA): Allows calls to ring on office line and one additional line (mobile, home, etc.).
+- ReachMe Anywhere (RMA): Allows calls to ring on the office line and one additional line (mobile, home, etc.).
 Both numbers will ring when your main WSU primary number is dialed.

 - Softphone: Software version of your office phone for use on a computer (PC or Mac).
-It requires a Jabber Client be installed and a speaker and microphone/headset microphone.
-Can be used with ACD but due to limitations requires separate number and agent account with additional ACD license. **WSU staff and faculty who are using Softphones to forward office calls to their computer must not use their WSU Softphone for calling 911 if working remote.
+It requires a Jabber Client to be installed and a speaker and microphone/headset microphone.
+Can be used with ACD but due to limitations requires a separate number and agent account with an additional ACD license. **WSU staff and faculty who are using Softphones to forward office calls to their computer must not use their WSU Softphone for calling 911 if working remotely.
 The softphone is tied to the desk phone and will direct 911 to the office location, not where the actual user is.

 - Single In-Box Messaging (SIM): Receive voicemail as email via email.
 Voice messages are immediately replicated to the user’s Exchange mailbox as an audio attachment.
 This feature requires you to have a WSU Office 365 E-Mail Account.